HenrikBengtsson/progressr/incl/OVERVIEW.md

 options(cli.progress_handlers = "progressr")
 ```

-To make this the default in all your R session, set it in your
-<code>~/.Rprofile</code> startup file.

 With this option set, **cli** will now report on progress according to
 your `progressr::handlers()` settings.
 For example, with: